Feuerstein-Org/rate-limits/README.md

 from limiters import AsyncTokenBucket

+# Every property besides name has a default like below
 limiter = AsyncTokenBucket(
     name="foo",          # name of the resource you are limiting traffic for capacity=5,          # hold up to 5 tokens refill_frequency=1,  # add tokens every second
     refill_amount=1,     # add 1 token when refilling
-    max_sleep=30,        # raise an error there are no free tokens for 30 seconds connection=Redis.from_url("redis://localhost:6379"), )
+    max_sleep=0,         # raise an error there are no free tokens for X seconds, 0 never expires connection=Redis.from_url("redis://localhost:6379"), )